Have His Carcase

 Have His Carcase is a 1932 locked-room mystery by Dorothy L. Sayers, her seventh novel featuring Lord Peter Wimsey and the second in which Harriet Vane appears.
-It is also included in the 1987 BBC TV series.
 The book marks a stage in the long drawn out courting of Harriet Vane by Wimsey.
 Though working closely with him on solving the book's mystery, she still refuses to marry him.

 Plot

 During a hiking holiday on the South West coast of England, the detective novelist Harriet Vane discovers the body of a man lying on an isolated rock on the shore, not far from the resort of Wilvercombe; his throat has been cut.
-Harriet takes photographs and collects the razor used in the death, and other personal items.
-The man's blood is still liquid, from which it is concluded that he had died shortly before she arrived.
+Harriet takes photographs and collects items she finds on and around the body, including a distinctive razor.
+The man's blood is still liquid, from which it is concluded that he died shortly before she arrived at 2:00 pm.
 There are no footprints in the sand other than hers and those of the victim.
 Unfortunately, the corpse is washed away by the rising tide before she can summon help.

 Alerted to the discovery by a friend, Lord Peter Wimsey arrives, and he and Harriet start their investigations.
 The victim is identified as Paul Alexis, a young man of Russian extraction, employed by a Wilvercombe hotel as a professional dancing partner.
 The police tend to the view that Alexis' death was suicide and that he had cut his own throat.
+Wimsey traces the razor Harriet found with the body to an out-of-work hairdresser, Mr Bright, who says that he sold the razor to Alexis the night before Alexis's death.

-Alexis had been engaged to a rich widow in her fifties, Mrs Weldon.
+Alexis was engaged to a rich widow in her fifties, Mrs Weldon.
 Her son, Henry Weldon, ten years older than his mother's lover and by all appearances a simple and brutish man, is appalled at the prospect of his mother's remarriage to a gigolo, and at his potential loss of inheritance.
 He travels to Wilvercombe to monitor the investigation while ostensibly comforting his mother after her loss.
-Weldon appears to be a likely murder suspect, but he has an unshakeable alibi for the time of Alexis' death – as do a large number of other possible suspects.
+Weldon appears to be a likely murder suspect, especially after Harriet recognizes him as a tourist she saw camping near the shore on the day of Alexis's death.
+He admits to having been in the area in disguise on that day, but he has an alibi for 2:00 pm.